MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/Scenario--Use-DNS-Policy-for-Intelligent-DNS-Responses-Based-on-the-Time-of-Day.md

 #### <a name="bkmk_subnets"></a>Create the DNS Client Subnets
 The first step is to identify the subnets or IP address space of the regions for which you want to redirect traffic.
 For example, if you want to redirect traffic for the U.S. and Europe, you need to identify the subnets or IP address spaces of these regions.

 You can obtain this information from Geo-IP maps.
-Based on these Geo-IP distributions, you must create the ‚ÄúDNS Client Subnets.‚Äù A DNS Client Subnet is a logical grouping of IPv4 or IPv6 subnets from which queries are sent to a DNS server.
+Based on these Geo-IP distributions, you must create the ìDNS Client Subnets.î A DNS Client Subnet is a logical grouping of IPv4 or IPv6 subnets from which queries are sent to a DNS server.

 You can use the following Windows PowerShell commands to create DNS Client Subnets.